 Small Contractor Development

-Small contractors face unique challenges and issues within their industry, such as:
+Small contractors face unique challenges and issues:

 - Contract readiness